mathvfx/ElementaryNumericalAnalysis/README.md

 # Elementary Numerical Analysis
-There already exists many advanced numerical techniques to solve hard mathematical problems, thus the chief purpose of this personal project is four-fold:
+There already exists advanced numerical techniques to solve hard mathematical problems, thus the chief purpose of this personal project is as follow:

+1. A mathematical writing in my own words and from my own notes (reinforcement learning)
-1. To practice programming method using Python (for now!)
+2. Programming practice using Python (for now!)
-2. To review and solidify understanding in numerical linear algebra methods for employment in wide-ranging industry
+3. To review and solidify understanding in numerical linear algebra methods for employment in wide-ranging industry
-3. As a programming portfolio for employment consideration.
+4. As a programming portfolio for employment consideration

 ##### _Wikipage write up will follow later._

 ##
 ### Project Categories
-This project will be further categorized into Root Finder, Matrix Algebra, Interpolation, Differentiation and Integration, and Approximation.

 #### 1. Root Finder
 * Elementary algebraic technique of finding solutions to polynomials.
 This will serves as a warm-up exercises for what follows.